Displayed below is a list of Frequently Asked Questions (FAQs). Click on the “>” icon associated with each question to view the answer.

 - Once a building owner determines that a building modernization project may enhance their building’s asset value (collateral) and cash flow (improved mortgage repayment ability), he or she will seek a preliminary meeting with the mortgage holder to review the opportunity.

-- At this first meeting, the owner and a representative of the C-PACE Program Administrator, will describe the program’s requirements and answer any questions.
+- At this first meeting, the owner and the C-PACE program administrator will describe the program’s requirements and answer any questions.
 In particular they will discuss the 3rd party technical review process to validate the projected energy savings and related key financial metrics associated with the project.

 - At a second meeting with the mortgage holder this Project Finance Report will be reviewed in detail and a formal request for consent will be made by the owner.